andreidumitras/Autonomous-Telescope/README.md

 # Autonomous Telescope
+ - July 2022
-This project was my Bachelor's Degree Thesis.
+ - Bachelor's Degree Thesis.

 The code controls an automated telescope built from a manual equatorial mount.
 The telescope contains:
  - one Raspberry Pi3 - the controller